| | Feeder Associations of Alberta main page

 Before receiving cattle, individual feeder association members must submit a security deposit of 5% of the value of the contract to their local feeder association.
 The pooled security deposits amount to significant protection for the lender against loan default.

-Alberta Agriculture and Food employs the Provincial Supervisor, Inspection/Investigation Branch, Regulatory Services Division, to manage the program.
-There are 10 regional inspectors that are assigned to specific local associations.
+Alberta Agriculture and Forestry employs the Provincial Supervisor, Inspection and Investigation Section, Animal Health and Assurance Branch, to manage the program.
+There are eight regional inspectors that are assigned to specific local associations.
 These inspectors are trained in audit/inspection procedures that are designed to minimize risk and protect the association members, the lenders and the government guarantee.

 The Manual of Directives and Procedures provides specific instructions to associations and staff regarding proper risk management practices.
-AF has also developed the Feeder Associations Management System, a web based computer system that allows local associations to more efficiently track inventory, manage loans and provide the Provincial Supervisor with timely reports.
-AF staff work closely with the provincial umbrella organization (Feeder Associations of Alberta Ltd.) in developing and enforcing proper risk management policies and procedures.
+AF staff work closely with the provincial umbrella organization (Feeder Associations of Alberta Limited) in developing and enforcing proper risk management policies and procedures.

-The Feeder Associations of Alberta Ltd. (FAA) is the "umbrella" organization for local feeder association co-ops and is government’s key partner in delivering the Program.
-All 59 local feeder association co-ops are members.
+The Feeder Associations of Alberta Limited (FAA) is the "umbrella" organization for local feeder association co-ops and is government’s key partner in delivering the program.
+All 45 local feeder association co-ops are members.
 FAA has a key role in creating and maintaining partnerships with government, lenders and other industry stakeholders.
 Specific roles are related to:

 - Assisting with development of program policies and procedures;

-- Liaison with other livestock industry organizations.
+- Liaising with other livestock industry organizations.
 Establishing vision and direction for the future.

 FAA provides an optional livestock indemnity program to local associations that "pools" livestock mortality risk among co-operating associations.
 FAA also provides co-operative bonding or similar security for local association staff as required under Section 4 (3) of the Regulation.